 The London Plan

-To organise an economic, environmental, transport and social framework for the development of the capital to 2031.
+To organise an economic, environmental, transport and social framework for the development of the Capital to 2036.

-This document forms part of Bexley's Development Plan and is therefore relevant to the determination of planning applications within the borough.
-A number of new or amended policies have been introduced which will now take precedence over some existing policies and guidance within the adopted UDP and SPDs.
+The London Plan and its alterations form part of Bexley's Development Plan and are therefore relevant to the determination of planning applications within the borough.
+A number of new or amended policies have been introduced which will need to be considered alongside the adopted Core Strategy, remaining Saved UDP policies and SPDs.

-The charge will apply in addition to, and take precedence over, the planning obligation contributions required in Bexley's Planning Obligations Supplementary Planning Document.
+The charge applies in addition to, and takes precedence over, the planning obligation contributions required in Bexley's Planning Obligations Supplementary Planning Document.

 Further information can be found on Mayoral Community Infrastructure Levy.